-If a report is determined to be unsubstantiated, unfounded, false or malicious, the Safeguarding and mental health coordinator/ designated safeguarding lead should consider whether the child and/or the person who has made the allegation is in need of help or may have been abused by someone else and this is a cry for help.
+If a report is determined to be unsubstantiated, unfounded, false or malicious, the Safeguarding and Mental Health Coordinator/Duty Manager/Designated Safeguarding Lead should consider whether the child and/or the person who has made the allegation is in need of help or may have been abused by someone else and this is a cry for help.
 In such circumstances, a referral to children's social care may be appropriate.